ebritt07/spring-app-infra/README.md

     - update `backend.tf` to match
     - manually trigger the workflow `tf-setup-state-dev` in github actions

 6) Infra project is ready for use!
+Check out some of the features:
+    - ✅ automatically **cleans your dev environment** each day in the morning, so you don't run up a bill!
+    - ✅ runs security checks to make sure you are deploying infra safely, and doesn't use any secrets authenticating with AWS
+    - ✅ comes with a starter infra pack of an s3 bucket and a lambda trigger, if you don't want to deploy any java code